Lab Setup for Microsoft Exam Azure AZ-900

 - Manageability; is management of cloud resources and how we interact with them

 The National Institute for Standards in Technology (NIST) defines Cloud Computing as having the characteristics of pay-per-use, resource pooling, rapid elasticity of resources and on-demand self-service.
-There are basically 3 types of Delivery Models of the Cloud, as follows, and your company may need one, two or all three models implemented, it depends:
+There are basically 3 types of Delivery Models of the Cloud, and your company may need one, two or all three models implemented, it depends:

 Economy of Scale: you can buy one apple for £1, but if you buy 100 apples all at once, each apple might cost you just 10 pence each.
-Rocket Science ah? :) And this Economy of Scale can be apply to these two things;
+Rocket Science ah? :) Economy of Scale can be apply to these two things;

 Cloud Architecture Model (Deployment Models of the Cloud,) you can implement the Cloud in your company in basically 3 ways, but of course you have to UNDERSTAND the workloads first before suggesting anything